 “Gas Minion!”
 Numbers Minion shouts amidst the shocked group of people, aliens, monsters, and what-have-you.

-Gas Minion says nothing, but just notches his head up in acknowledgement.
-Naturally this results in a collective swoon from almost everyone save the most utterly asexual of individuals.
-He is so cool.
+Gas Minion says nothing, but just notches his head up in acknowledgment.
+Naturally, this results in a collective swoon from almost everyone – He is so cool.

-He smiles, causing yet another joint swooning, even Numbers Minion is having trouble keeping on her feet.
+He smiles, causing yet another joint swooning, even Numbers Minion is having trouble staying on her feet.

 At that simple utterance a female dignitary falls over with a helpless moan, weirding out everyone, though they can all understand.
 Gas Minion’s really cool.

 Numbers Minion sputters as she waves her hands about as if to enunciate the urgency.
 “N-no!
 Like… there’s a big… a really horr-”